Directed by Nicholas Stoller

 As a senior member of a fraternity myself, “Neighbors” speaks to me.
 Not only do the laughs come with more force (because I understand all of the references that were made…I’ve made them myself!), but the inter-fraternity drama comes with more feels.
 That’s what makes me think “Neighbors” is the new classic fraternity movie.
 Every so often since “Animal House” in 1978 (“Revenge of the Nerds” in 1984, “Old School” in 2003), a classic fraternity movie raises the bar.
 “Neighbors” is that movie.
 You’ll overdose on party scenes, but “Neighbors” knows that even the frattiest frat boy needs more than boobs and pot brownies to enjoy their frat flick.
 So they give you so many hilarious jokes that you’ll hurt from laughing so hard.
 And these aren’t the same old jokes.
 The script (from two first-timers, even!) is wholly original, creative, and full of things you only wish you’d heard in a movie before.

-“Neighbors” is easily the funniest (the best, even?) movie to come out so far in 2014.
+“Neighbors” is easily the funniest (the best, even?) comedy to come out so far in 2014.
 If you like laughing, you gotta see it.
 I guess bad neighbors make for good comedy.